Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 Body Protection Compound

-Research studies have shown BPC 157 benefits including accelerated wound healing, tendon and ligament repair, gut mucosal protection, and potent anti-inflammatory activity across multiple injury models.
-BPC 157 peptide is frequently studied alongside TB-500 for complementary tissue repair mechanisms.
+Research studies have shown benefits including accelerated wound healing, tendon and ligament repair, gut mucosal protection, and potent anti-inflammatory activity across multiple injury models.
+BPC-157 peptide is frequently studied alongside TB-500 for complementary tissue repair mechanisms.

 (0 reviews)